 For organic waste, composting becomes the focal point.
 When organic waste compiles in landfills, it releases methane gas into the atmosphere.
 Every year, around 931 million tonnes of food go to waste.
 We can adopt composting as part of our daily practices to curb this.
 Apart from industrial composting, individuals can take this up by composting kitchen and garden waste.

 For a zero-waste society to work, everyone needs to play their part.
-We need producers that are rethinking processes and redesigning sustainable products.
-This starts from how they handle natural sources to ensuring that the lifecycle of a product has a minimal environmental impact.
+We need producers who are rethinking processes and redesigning sustainable products.
+This starts from how they handle natural sources to ensuring that a product's lifecycle has a minimal environmental impact.

 Consumers are also responsible for purchasing environmentally friendly products and following sustainable disposal methods.
 Overall, policies and rules need to be in place to enforce waste-free practices.
 Policies that praise responsible sourcing, ban careless waste dumping, and support take-back practices can do some good.